MC-LARC/MC-LARC.github.io/md_files/bbc9ae5d.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...design each row in the same manner without adding additional colored boxes for the rows that go down.
-If the first row has 5 colored boxes, the second row should also have 5, and so on.
-This will visually present a rectangular shape when you are finished.
-Ensure the process continues until the grid reaches its capacity.</li>
+        <li>To make the output, you have to...make the top row the opposite color from the row shown in the input grid.
+Every row that goes down adds one more colored box.
+So, if the top row has 4 colored boxes, the next row down has 5 and then the next row has 6...etc.
+This will look like a staircase when you are done.
+Keep going until the grid is finished.</li>
         <p></p>

         <li>To make the output, you have to...make the top row the same as the row shown in the input grid.
+Every row that goes down subtracts one more colored box.
+So, if the top row has 4 colored boxes, the next row down has 3 and then the next row has 2...etc.
+This will look like a staircase when you are done.
+Keep going until the grid is finished.</li>
+        <p></p>

+        <li>To make the output, you have to...make the top row the same as the row shown in the input grid.
 Every row that goes down adds one more colored box.
 So, if the top row has 4 colored boxes, the next row down has 5 and then the next row has 6...etc.
 This will look like a staircase when you are done.
 Keep going until the grid is finished.</li>
         <p></p>

-        <li>To make the output, you have to...construct the bottom row to replicate the look of the input grid.
-Every row that goes upwards removes one colored box.
-So, if the bottom row has 4 colored boxes, the next row up has 3 and then the next row has 2...etc.
-This will result in an upside-down pyramid when you are done.
-Continue until the entire grid is ready.</li>
+        <li>To make the output, you have to... make every row the same as the top row shown in the input grid.
+So, if the top row has 4 colored boxes, every other row also has 4 colored boxes.
+There is no escalating pattern in the grid.
+Finish the grid this way.</li>
         <p></p>

-        <li>To make the output, you have to...fill every other row with colored boxes, skipping the rows in between.
-If the first row has 2 colored boxes, leave the second row empty and the third row will have 4 boxes.
-This will form a pattern of stripes once completed.
-Continue until the grid is entirely occupied. </li>
-        <p></p>

-        <li>To make the output, you have to...arrange the boxes so that each column has an additional colored box compared to the previous one.
-If the first column contains 3 colored boxes, the second one has 4, and then the third one has 5?Ã¯Â¿Â½etc.
-This would resemble a skyscraper when completed.
-Proceed until the grid is entirely filled. </li>
+        <li>To make the output, you have to... randomly fill the row with colors as shown in the input grid.
+The rows down have no relation with the top row.
+Finish the grid randomly without following any specific pattern.</li>
     </ul>
 </div>